 4. It’s ok to speak with a strong voice.

 Many brands try to avoid alienating audiences by being innocuous.
-However, two of the ads on YouTube’s most watched list show that speaking with a strong voice can be a highly effective way to attract interest and build affinity.
+Two of the ads on YouTube’s most watched list show that speaking with a strong voice can be highly effective.
+That strong voice can also attract interest and build affinity.